bulufishh/DisputeAI/Readme.md

 Transaction data currently comes from a local mockTransactions.json file that mirrors what the real Bank Islam Be U API would return.
 That is temporarily used as an example.
 Generated dispute reports are saved to Supabase and retrievable by case ID.
 Wrong-transfer notifications are also logged to Supabase for audit trail purposes.

 Request flow
-Every time the user sends a message, the frontend sends the complete conversation history — not just the latest message — to /api/chat.
+Every time the user sends a message, the frontend sends the complete conversation history to /api/chat.
 This is necessary because Gemini is stateless between calls and has no memory.
-The backend injects a system prompt telling Gemini it is DisputeAI and already knows the transaction details (amount, merchant, reference number, time), then forwards the full history to Gemini.
+The backend injects a system prompt that tells Gemini it is DisputeAI and that it already knows the transaction details (amount, merchant, reference number, time), then forwards the full history to Gemini.
 The response comes back as plain text and is appended to state.chatHistory for the next call.

-** AI Tools used **
+#### ** AI Tools used **
-Google Gemini 2.0 Flash — conversational AI and report generation Used for two distinct tasks.
-In the dispute intake chat (Screen 5), Gemini acts as a guided interview assistant — it already knows the transaction details from the mock Be U data, asks targeted questions to collect the four key evidence facts (contact method, scam technique, scammer identity, and available screenshots), and keeps responses under three sentences.
-For report generation (Screen 6 → 7), Gemini receives the entire conversation history and is instructed at low temperature (0.1) to extract a structured JSON dispute report containing the case ID, fraud type, timeline, AI-generated summary, and evidence count.
+Google Gemini 2.0 Flash — conversational AI and report generation
+Used for two distinct tasks.
+In the dispute intake chat, Gemini acts as a guided interview assistant.
+It already knows the transaction details from the mock Be U data, asks targeted questions to collect the four key evidence facts (contact method, scam technique, scammer identity, and available screenshots), and keeps responses to three sentences or fewer.
+For report generation, Gemini receives the entire conversation history and is instructed at low temperature to extract a structured JSON dispute report containing the case ID, fraud type, timeline, AI-generated summary, and evidence count.
 The conditional system_instruction design avoids a Gemini 400 error that occurs when a null prompt is sent.

 Google Cloud Vision API — screenshot OCR
 Used in a two-step pipeline when the user uploads a WhatsApp or other messaging screenshot.
-Vision’s TEXT_DETECTION feature extracts all raw text from the image — it handles small fonts, compressed JPEG artefacts, and overlapping UI elements better than a general vision model.
+Vision’s TEXT_DETECTION feature extracts all raw text from the image.
+It handles small fonts, compressed JPEG artefacts, and overlapping UI elements better than a general vision model.
 The raw text is then passed to Gemini for intelligent interpretation, producing structured output: phone number, timestamp, platform, message content, scam keywords, scam type, confidence level, and specific red flags.
 This two-model approach produces more reliable evidence extraction than using Gemini Vision alone.

 Gemini (report) — structured JSON extraction
-A separate use of the Gemini API distinct from the chat function.
-The full conversation history is sent with a precise extraction prompt at temperature 0.1, asking Gemini to produce only a JSON object with no markdown fences.
+A separate use of the Gemini API, distinct from the chat function.
+The full conversation history is sent with a precise extraction prompt, asking Gemini to produce only a JSON object with no markdown fences.
 The parseGeminiJSON() helper strips any accidental code fences before parsing.
 If the JSON is malformed, a pre-built fallback report is returned instead so the demo never breaks.

 Claude
 Claude was used as a reference tool during development — primarily to get quick answers on API integration, check syntax, and look up documentation faster than searching manually.
 It helped speed up some of the more repetitive parts of the build, such as structuring the Express routes and formatting the Supabase schema, but the overall system design, feature decisions, and project direction came from the team.
-We mainly used it as resource to consult.
+We mainly used it as a resource to consult.